-Canon 5D Mark III versus Canon 70D
+Canon 5D Mark III vs 70D

-The Canon EOS 5D Mark III and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in March 2012 and July 2013.
+The Canon EOS 5D Mark III and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in March 2012 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (70D) sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 70D provides 20 MP.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 70D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (18 percent) than the Canon 5D Mark III.
 Moreover, the 70D is markedly lighter (21 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (70D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.